denissimon/iOS-MVVM-Clean-Architecture/README.md

 Example iOS app designed using MVVM-C and Clean Architecture.
 Uses Swift Concurrency.

 The app retrieves images for any search query or tag via the Flickr API.
-It has three MVVM modules: ImageSearch, ImageDetails, HotTags.
+It has three modules: ImageSearch, ImageDetails, HotTags.

 <table>
   <tr>